-- The images sent from the camera could be video (for example, 30 frames-per-second VGA) or still images (for example, JPEG or PNG with VGA resolution).
-The speed of the luggage-platform could be as fast as 5 m/s, and the wireless device should automatically select, connect to, and transmit data to the wireless access point with the best link quality.
-It should also avoid interference with wireless devices on other stacker-cranes which might be running on parallel racks separated by just a few meters. - In three-dimensional automated storage systems, higher speeds of stacker cranes and their continuous operation are required to increase the transport efficiency.
-Sensors are attached to the drive system that drives the vertical motion of the luggage-platform, and the drive system that drives horizontal motion of the crane along its rails.
-A wireless communication device relays the sensor data, and computer analysis and learning of the data is used for preventive maintenance of the drive systems. - In some cases, in order to increase the flexibility of the layout in the warehouse, the luggage carried out by a stacker-crane is transported to another storage or work place by a forklift or AGV.
-The magnetic tape that is used taped on the floor to guide the motion of a trackless AGV cannot carry data, so control information such as destination is sent by wireless communication.
-Also, forklifts and AGVs have devices for detecting their location, and location information is relayed by wireless communication.
-Location information collected from forklifts and AGVs is used to manage their operation, and methods are being developed to improve transport efficiency by coordinating their motion with stacker-cranes, allowing the selection of the AGV with the shortest travel distance, for example. - In regard to use of sensors for preventive maintenance on drive systems of stacker-cranes, and managing movement of forklifts and AGVs, in large scale factories, the range of motion may extend over large areas with various large structures such as three-dimensional storage racks, so the placement of wireless access points and the selection of wireless frequency band are important issues.
+- 1 dimensional automatic storage systems is increasing.
+Information is sent from the wireless devices - 2 on the luggage platform of the stacker-crane to wireless access points (fixed stations) that are - 3 placed at one or both ends of the stacker-crane's floor rail. - 4 The images sent from the camera could be video (for example, 30 frames-per-second VGA) or still - 5 images (for example, JPEG or PNG with VGA resolution).
+The speed of the luggage-platform could - 6 be as fast as 5 m/s, and the wireless device should automatically select, connect to, and transmit - 7 data to the wireless access point with the best link quality.
+It should also avoid interference with - 8 wireless devices on other stacker-cranes that might be running on parallel racks separated by just a - 9 few meters. - 10 In three-dimensional automated storage systems, higher speeds of stacker cranes and their - 11 continuous operation are required to increase the transport efficiency.
+Sensors are attached to the - drive system that drives the vertical motion of the luggage-platform, and the drive system that - drives horizontal motion of the crane along its rails.
+A wireless communication device relays the - 14 sensor data, and computer analysis, and learning of the data is used for preventive maintenance of - 15 the drive systems. - In some cases, in order to increase the flexibility of the layout in the warehouse, the luggage carried - 17 out by a stacker-crane is transported to another storage or work place by a forklift or AGV.
+The - magnetic tape that is used on the floor to guide the motion of a trackless AGV cannot carry data, so - 19 control information such as destination is sent by wireless communication.
+Also, forklifts and AGVs - 20 have devices for detecting their location, and location information is relayed by wireless - 21 communication.
+Location information collected from forklifts and AGVs is used to manage their - 22 operation.
+Methods are also being developed to improve transport efficiency by coordinating their - 23 motion with stacker-cranes, allowing the selection of the AGV with the shortest travel distance, for - 24 example. - 25 Concerning the use of sensors for preventive maintenance on drive systems of stacker-cranes, and - 26 managing movement of forklifts and AGVs, in large-scale factories, the range of motion may extend - over large areas with various large structures such as three-dimensional storage racks.
+Therefore, - the placement of wireless access points, and the selection of wireless frequency band are important - 29 issues.and possible use of directional antenna are important issues.